 20 Confined Space Examples To Keep an Eye On

-As mentioned earlier, there may be situations where you are not aware of whether something qualifies as a confined space.
-To help you out, here are 20 examples of confined space to remember:
+As mentioned, you may not always know if something qualifies as a confined space.
+To help you, here are 20 confined space examples to remember:

 1. Manholes

 A manhole is typically an average-sized opening leading to a confined space.
-Working in a manhole can expose you to a number of potential dangers that can lead to a serious accident.
-Some common examples include slips and falls, oxygen depletion, fire or explosion, gas poisoning, drowning, heat stress, exposure to fumes, vapor, and gas, leading to asphyxiation.
+Also known as a utility hole, maintenance hole, or sewer hole, it serves as both an entry point and a confined space itself.
+Once you enter a manhole, you are in a confined space – there’s no two ways about it.
+Working in a manhole exposes you to potential dangers that can lead to serious accidents.
+Common examples include slips and falls, oxygen depletion, fire or explosion, gas poisoning, drowning, heat stress, and exposure to fumes, vapor, and gas, leading to asphyxiation.

 2. Storage Tanks and Vats

-A storage tank or a vat container is used for holding liquids and gases.
-There are several hazards associated with these types of confined spaces.
-More often than not, any potential hazards are also a result of the materials stored inside the storage tank or container.
+A storage tank or vat container holds liquids and gases.
+Several hazards are associated with these types of confined spaces.
+Often, any potential hazards result from the materials stored inside the tank or container.
 These materials may be toxic, explosive, or flammable.

 3. Sewers